bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_GeoObsBoreholeMWDInterval/Documentation.md

-Properties for describing MWD intervals
+Properties for describing MWD intervals.